Sickle Cell (cont.)

 Once blindness occurs, it is usually permanent.
 Preventative measures, such as laser treatments, can be used if bleeding into the eye and retinal detachment are detected early.

 Additional features of sickle cell anemia include weakening of bones from osteoporosis, kidney damage and infection, and nervous system damage.
-Osteoporosis can lead to severe pain in the back and deformity from collapse of the bony building blocks (vertebrae) of the spine.
+Osteoporosis can lead to severe pain in the back and deformity from collapse of the spine (vertebrae).
 Kidney damage can lead to poor kidney function with a resulting imbalance of blood sodium and acidity as well as bleeding into the urine.
 Kidney infection can cause pelvic pain and require hospitalization with antibiotic treatment.
 Injury to the nervous system can result from meningitis or sickle cell anemia itself.
 Poor blood circulation in the brain can cause stroke, convulsions, and coma.

 Damage to the brain from stroke can cause permanent loss of function to areas of the body.
 Transfusion of blood and fluids intravenously can be critical.
 Medications to reduce the chance of seizures are sometimes added.
 If stroke results in long-term impairment of function, physical therapy, speech therapy, and occupational therapy can be helpful.